belgattitude/php-java-bridge/README.md

 | File          | Description   |
 | -------------| ------------- |
 | `JavaBridgeTemplate.war`  | A ready to deploy war example file. |

+### Adding deps to the builded '.war'

+Instead of modifying directly the main `build.gradle` file, you should consider using init-scripts.
+Examples can be found on the [init-scripts doc](./init-scripts/README.md).

 ## Usage